mhasanmhasan/from-bash-to-go-part-ii/README.md

 hello.Print()
 ```

-This works but changing the state globally is always dangerous.
+However, changing the state globally is always dangerous.
 For example, if we had multiple tests that would be running in parallel (using `testing.Parallel()` for example), changing the global variable from multiple functions at the same time could cause problems.

 ### A struct